-More than 25 million people have been affected by severe flooding across India, Nepal, Bangladesh, Pakistan, and Myanmar during the 2019 monsoon season.
-Recent floods have taken the lives of 1,326 people in India and 117 in Nepal due to storm waters and landslides.
-This fund will provide relief to survivors in the form of emergency supplies like food, water, and medicine in addition to long-term recovery assistance to help residents recover and rebuild.
+More than 25 million people have been affected by severe flooding across India, Nepal, Bangladesh, Pakistan, Afghanistan, and Myanmar during the 2020 monsoon season.
+Recent floods have taken the lives of 550 people across the region due to storm waters and landslides.
+One-third of Bangladesh's delta region remains under water, and 300,000 individuals in India's Bihar state have been evacuated to relief camps.
+This fund will provide immediate relief to survivors and support long-term recovery.

 All donations to this fund will support recovery and relief efforts for flooding and monsoons in South Asia.
 Initially, the fund will help first responders meet survivors' immediate needs for food, fuel, clean water, hygiene products, and shelter.
 Once initial relief work is complete, this fund will transition to support longer-term recovery efforts run by local, vetted organizations in the region.